Skip to content

 After implementing schema in the new templates, validate every schema block before launching to production.
 The two primary validation tools are Google's Rich Results Test and Search Console's Enhancements reports.

 The Rich Results Test accepts either a URL (for live or staged URLs accessible to Google's servers) or raw HTML.
-Paste the full HTML of a representative page from each template type and confirm: the schema type is detected, all required properties are present, there are no errors or warnings, and the schema is eligible for the expected rich result type.
+Paste the full HTML of a representative page from each template type and confirm: supported schema types are detected, required properties are present, and there are no errors or warnings.
+Use Schema.org validation as a second check for schema types that Google no longer tests as rich result features.

 For staging validation, configure your crawler to fetch pages from your staging environment and extract structured data, then compare the output against your inventory from Step 1.
 Every schema type in the inventory should appear in the staging crawl output, with the same or equivalent properties.

 After launch, monitor Search Console's Enhancements reports for four to six weeks.
-Look for: increases in valid rich result counts (indicating successful implementation), decreases in errors compared to pre-migration baseline, and any new "Unparsable structured data" warnings that indicate malformed JSON-LD in the new templates.
+Look for: stable valid counts on supported enhancement types, decreases in errors compared to the pre-migration baseline, and any new "Unparsable structured data" warnings that indicate malformed JSON-LD in the new templates.

 Schema Types Most at Risk During WordPress Migrations